-According to Microsoft, education is globally the sector most vulnerable to threats like malware, accounting for more than 6.8 million (over 63%) of total reported encounters in the 30 days leading up to this writing.
+According to Microsoft, education is globally the sector most vulnerable to threats like malware, accounting for more than 6.8 million (over 63%) of total reported encounters in early 2022.

 “Students are practically born with technology between their hands, but they don’t have the information about security” – CISO from a major University in Canada.

-Therefore, cyber security must be an integral part of every education organization’s mandate.
-Students, teachers, and administrators all need access to the learning tools necessary to understand, detect, and avoid cyber threats they may encounter in their daily activities.
+Therefore, cyber security must be integral to every education organization’s mandate.
+Students, teachers, and administrators need access to the learning tools necessary to understand, detect, and avoid cyber threats they may encounter daily.

 To help us get to that point, analyzing data breaches from years past is key to understanding how schools are targeting and what can be done to minimize information security risk factors.